medieteknik/Kuberna/README.md

-cloaked-octo-hipster
+Kuberna
 ====================

-Cloaked Octo Hipster is a simple voting system that isn't using any known system layout.
+Kuberna, previously known as Cloaked Octo Hipster, is a simple voting system that isn't using any known system layout.
 In other words, the code is messy.

 This'll be gooood